 Apple used to make much smaller handsets, and had a throwback edition with the 4in iPhone SE a few years back - although it's been discontinued, much to the sadness of certain i-fans.
 Rumours of a second edition came and went in 2018 to no avail.

 But they're back: leaks suggest that Apple plans to revisit the iPhone SE concept very, very soon with a different kind of approach.
 Here's what we've heard so far.

 When will the Apple iPhone SE 2 be out?

 The original iPhone SE (shown) launched in March 2016, offering a nice respite from the ever-larger flagship iPhones on the market.
-The sequel may finally break cover in a matter of weeks.
+The sequel was expected to finally break cover in a matter of weeks.

-Nikkei reports that a lower-cost iPhone in the same vein as the iPhone SE will launch in early 2020.
+Nikkei reported that a lower-cost iPhone in the same vein as the iPhone SE will launch in early 2020.
 Naming has not yet been decided, so don't hold it against us if the "SE" branding disappears, but the publication suggests that the phone will be Apple's move to help fill the void left by increasingly-pricier flagship iPhones.